 Local grinds: Pop over to Lanikai Brewery after the hike for a local beer and a bite from one of its rotating food trucks.

-Read more on the AllTrails website.
+Read more: on the Alltrails website.

 See also the following informative 5-minute video by local Youtuber Sean Kaleponi describing the hike and a possible extension for if you want to get away from the crowds but keep the views.